 Should you buy telescope filters and if so which ones?
-Whether you’re just starting out or wanting to advance your backyard telescope experience, filters can make that subtle difference to better see that detail of the Moon and planets.
+Whether you’re just starting or want to advance your backyard telescope experience, filters can make that subtle difference to better see the details of the Moon and planets.

 What does a telescope filter do?
 Telescope filters add subtle effects by filtering out the transmission of certain light waves to add contrast or boost the appearance of the detail of the Moon and the planets for the observer.